pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Purpose

-JWT Support for Burp Intruder.
-This extension adds a payload processor for fuzzing claims.
+JSON Web Token (JWT) support for Burp Intruder.
+This extension adds a payload processor for fuzzing JWT claims.

 ## Comparison